 Willard Havemeier wrote decades later that in North Africa, Sommermeyer “did a splendid job under very difficult circumstances in that our supply depot was 100 miles away on treacherous two lane roads which required a 2½ ton truck to make this trip almost every day.”

 The following biography is based on a variety of documents and newspaper articles from several different states.
 I am confident (but not absolutely certain) that all pertain to the correct William C. Sommermeyer.
-William Clifton Sommermeyer was born in Ramsey, Minnesota to William H. and Mabel Sommermeyer.
+William Clifton Sommermeyer was born in Ramsey, Minnesota to William H. (son of German immigrants) and Mabel Sommermeyer (daughter of English immigrants).
 He had at least one sister, Ivy.
-William H. Sommermeyer bought a farm in Glasgow, Delaware in August or September 1920.
+William H. Sommermeyer bought a farm in Glasgow, Delaware in August 1920.
+Known as “Home Farm”, it was located “on the West side of the Public Road leading from the Village of Glasgow to Summit Bridge”.

 The family was still living in Delaware in 1930 when the younger Sommermeyer graduated from Newark High School.
 A November 10, 1932 article in the Wilmington Morning News (Wilmington, Delaware), “‘Exams’ for West Point Taken by Guardsmen” indicates that Sommermeyer was a corporal in the 198th Coast Artillery of the Delaware National Guard and had taken an exam to try to attend the United States Military Academy, though evidentially he was unsuccessful.
 The Sommermeyer family moved to Wisconsin by 1933, although the farm in Delaware wasn’t sold until 1939, after William H. Sommermeyer’s death.
 (Mabel Sommermeyer later returned to Delaware sometime in the 1940s, ran a giftshop in Newark, and remarried.)